One Pan Vegetarian Eggplant Lasagna

 • Add the broken lasagne noodles as a top layer (do not stir them in), cover the pan, and let simmer with occasional bubbles for about 10 minutes.

-12 no-boil lasagne noodles, broken up roughly
+12 no-boil lasagne noodles

 • At about the 10 minute mark, stir in the noodles and continue to let the mixture cook, covered and at a simmer, for about another 10 minutes until the noodles are soft.
 Stir occasionally to prevent sticking.